kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(ii\) All structural modifications to and replacements for the airplane structural configurations specified in paragraph (b)(1)(i) of this section, mandated by airworthiness directive, up to the date of approval of the extended LOV.

-\(2\) Establish a revision or supplement, as applicable, to the Airworthiness Limitations section (ALS) of the Instructions for Continued Airworthiness required by §25.1529 of this subchapter, and submit it to the responsible Aircraft Certification Service office for approval.
+\(2\) Establish a revision or supplement, as applicable, to the Airworthiness Limitations section (ALS) of the Instructions for Continued Airworthiness required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1529   Instructions for Continued Airworthiness.|§25.1529]] of this subchapter, and submit it to the responsible Aircraft Certification Service office for approval.
 The revised ALS or supplement to the ALS must include the applicable extended LOV established under paragraph (b)(1) of this section.

 \(3\) Develop the maintenance actions determined by the WFD evaluation performed in paragraph (b)(1) of this section to be necessary to preclude WFD from occurring before the airplane reaches the proposed extended LOV.
 These maintenance actions must be documented as airworthiness limitation items in the ALS and submitted to the responsible Aircraft Certification Service office for approval.